WHY, HELLO DECEMBER!

 CHRISTMAS FILMS AND SWEET TREATS

 I’m sure we all have a favourite Christmas film.
 Whether it’s Elf, A Christmas Carol or It’s a Wonderful Life nothing feels quite as Christmassy as putting your feet up with a few nibbles and getting lost in a movie.
-I must confess, I’ve already started my box of delightful apres ski biscuits sent to me from Biscuiteers.
+I must confess, I’ve already started my box of delightful apres ski biscuits – a gift from Biscuiteers.
 Can you blame me?

 The twinkling of lights is probably the best way to make your home feel festive.
 And in addition to decorating the tree, fairy lights can be hung over mirrors and pictures.
 They look cosy on the wintry December evenings and it’s nice to leave them up in January to ease in the new year.
 I also enjoy using led flameless tea lights because unlike candles I can leave them unattended.
 I think they look lovely in my silver tea light holders!